SuperDARNCanada/borealis/docs/source/building_an_experiment.rst

 The experiment handler will create an instance of your experiment when your experiment is scheduled to start running.
 Your class is a child class of ExperimentPrototype and because of this, the parent class needs to be instantiated when the experiment is instantiated.
 This is important because the experiment_handler will build the scans required by your class in a way that is easily readable and iterable by the radar control program.
 This is done by methods that are set up in the ExperimentPrototype parent class.

 The next step is to add slices to your experiment.
 An experiment is defined by the slices in the class, and how the slices interface.
-As mentioned above, slices are just dictionaries, with a preset list of keys available to define your experiment.
+As mentioned above, slices are just python dictionaries, with a preset list of keys available to define your experiment.
 The keys that can be used in the slice dictionary are described below.

 Slice Keys